-Thus, much against their choice and inclination, the European nations in India often found themselves ranged in opposing armies.
-The Dutch and the French had not raised a sufficiently large race of mixed blood to derive from it any support.
-The Portuguese had virtually, if not actually, ceased to count factor in Indian affairs; but their descendants had been attracted to the standard of the English through their affinity to Anglo-Indians.
-How real this adhesion was is attested by the fact that in the early British schools in Madras, the medium of instruction was an odd blend of Portuguese and English.
-The descendants of the Portuguese had been accustomed to serve in the Portuguese army, and had proved keen fighters. (c) Thus, as has already
+Thus, often much against their choice or inclination, the European nations found themselves ranged in opposing armies.
+The Dutch and the French had not raised a sufficiently large race of mixed blood that could come to their support.
+The Portuguese had virtually, if not actually, ceased to count as a factor in Indian affairs; but their descendants had been attracted to the standard of the English through their affinity to Anglo-How real this adhesion was is Indians. signified by the fact that in the early British schools in Madras, the medium of instruction was an odd blend of Portuguese and English.
+The descendants of the Portuguese had been accustomed to serve in the Portuguese army, and had proved keen fighters(c).
+Thus by drawing on the community of mixed descent the Company obtained recruits at a time when owing to the constant wars in which England was involved with France in the eighteenth century, British soldiers at home could not be spared for service in India.
+Now, as ever

 (c) The Portuguese, Dutch and English forces did not include Indian sepoys.
-The French were the first to train and discipline Indian troops, and retain them as a recognised wing of their standing army.
+The French were the first to train and discipline Indian troops, and retain them as a fecognised wing of their standing army.
 Medows Taylor, in his Confessions of a Thug, says that in 1750 the Hon.
 East India Company began to equip and train Indians after the manner of European soldiers in imitation of their French rivals, who had already made good progress "in training the miserable Kafirs of Telingana to fight in the ranks, and to perform evolutions that are truly wonderful."